Drug Interactions and HIV/AIDS

 In order for a drug to work properly, a person must take the correct dose at the correct time so that the right amount of drug enters the bloodstream.
 Before an HIV drug is approved, researchers study different doses and choose one that is both safe and effective.
 The dose has to be high enough to stop HIV from making copies of itself, but not so high that it causes a lot of side effects.

-All people living with HIV (HIV+) who are on treatment take more than one HIV drug, even if they only take one pill.
-Some pills contain more than one drug; for example, Truvada is a pill that contains the HIV drugs Emtriva (emtricitabine) and Viread (tenofovir disoproxil fumarate).
+All people living with HIV who are on treatment take more than one HIV drug, even if they only take one pill.
+Some pills contain more than one drug; for example, Truvada contains the HIV drugs Emtriva (emtricitabine) and Viread (tenofovir disoproxil fumarate).
 Many people living with HIV take other types of medications as well.
 Some prescription, over-the-counter, and recreational drugs, as well as herbs, vitamins, and supplements, can cause changes in the amount of HIV drugs in your bloodstream, even if you take the correct doses.
-Eating certain foods and beverages can also change drug levels in the blood.
+Some medicines need to be taken with food and others on an empty stomach.
+Certain foods and beverages, such as grapefruit juice or garlic, can also interact with some older HIV medications.
+Not following these recommendations can change drug levels in the blood.

 When one drug affects the level of another drug it is called an interaction.
 Some drug interactions do not cause problems, but some interactions can be harmful.
 It is important to discuss the possibility of drug interactions with your health care provider when choosing a new HIV drug combination or when adding or removing any drug from your regimen.